 The peacock feather is a symbol of renewal and healing for many years.
 The tattoo with this image carries the meaning of immortality.
 Tattoo lovers are thrilled by the unusually beautiful tail, which exceeds the size of a bird.
 Girls with such a tattoo are especially noticeable among those around them because such a pattern emphasizes sophistication and grace.

-The peacock is a symbol of beauty, immortality and power.
-It’s also associated with wealth and royalty due to the Eastern tradition that it can only be hunted by kings or those who are worthy.
+The peacock is a symbol of beauty, immortality, and power.
+Its spirit is also associated with wealth and royalty due to the Eastern tradition that it can only be hunted by kings or those who are worthy.
 A peafowl tattoo could represent your own self-worth as well as an appreciation for nature’s diversity.
 Whether you’re in search of meaning through symbolism or looking for a beautiful design to make into permanent ink on your skin, these peacocks will have something special just for you!